jorgeutd/grainger-llm-label-verifier/README.md

 # Grainger LLM Product-Query Verification Exercise

-This project addresses the **Grainger Applied ML LLM Exercise**, designed as a technical component for the Senior/Staff Applied Machine Learning Scientist interview process.
+This project addresses the **Grainger Applied ML LLM Exercise**, designed as a technical component for the Staff Applied Machine Learning Scientist interview process.
 The core task involves verifying the accuracy of 'Exact' ('E') labels within a specific subset of the **Amazon ESCI (Experts, Substitutes, Complements, Irrelevant) Shopping Queries Dataset** using Large Language Models (LLMs).
 The goal is to identify query-product pairs where the 'E' label might be misapplied due to contradictions between the query specifications and the product details, and to suggest reformulated queries for these inaccurate matches based on defined rules.

 **Core Task:** Given a product and one of the target search queries initially labeled as an 'Exact' match ('E'), use LLMs to:
 1. Verify if the product information strictly satisfies all specifications mentioned in the query according to predefined rules (Contradiction, Missing Information, Extra Information).